SeokLeeUS/Bull_Cow_Game_Unreal/README.md

   - Good practice is to put the constant in all CAPITAL.
 [Udemy response] That's kind of an old practice , ALL_CAPS is basically only used for macros these days as it's loud and noisy which is what you want macros to be.

-  - always try to put return on your function (even if there’s no value to return back).
+  - Always try to put return on your function (even if there’s no value to return back).
 It's a good practice to declare a custom function after main function, but calling the custom function before main function.
 [Udemy response] That's not really necessary and kind of odd that Ben did that.

   - Grab lines of code and <kbd>right click</kbd> > <kbd>Quick Actions</kbd> (or <kbd>Ctrl</kbd>+ <kbd>+</kbd>) from header, it will create a function cpp file and function codes, automatically.